Pierre Creamer

 Pierre Creamer (born July 6, 1944) is a Canadian former ice hockey coach.
 He was head coach of the Pittsburgh Penguins during the 1987–88 NHL season.

 Creamer was born in Chomedey, Quebec.
 He is the brother-in-law of former NHL star Mike Bossy.

 Creamer previously coached the Sherbrooke Canadiens, the American Hockey League affiliate of the Montreal Canadiens.
 He led the team to a Calder Cup championship in his first year behind the bench and ended his three-year tenure with a 120-104-4 record.
 Creamer had also held a job as coach of the Verdun Juniors of the QMJHL.

 Despite coaching a Mario Lemieux-led team that finished fourth in goals scored, Creamer's 1987-88 Penguins struggled defensively and finished last in the Patrick Division.
-He was relieved of his position at season's end; Creamer is currently the only "one year wonder" coach in NHL history to have a winning record.
+He was relieved of his position at season's end due to cited communication issues with the players as a result of language barrier since most players on the team doesn't speak French; Creamer is currently the only "one year wonder" coach in NHL history to have a winning record.